Do Capacity Constraints Constrain Coalitions?: Strong Price of Anarchy

 It is important to note that the algorithm might possibly define a strategy profile only for a subset of the agents.
 In step 2, $N_1 \cap N_2 = \phi$, but it is possible that $N_1 \cup N_2 \subset N$ (since $G_{OPT}$ is a subnetwork of $G$).
 Therefore, by the end of step 2, it is possible that not all the agents in $N$ are assigned a strategy.
-In step 3(c), it is also possible that not the agents in $N$ will be assigned a strategy.
+In step 3(c), it is also possible that not all the agents in $N$ will be assigned a strategy (as an agent is assigned a strategy only if there is a path available in $G_1$).
 Thus, we have to extend this strategy profile to a feasible profile for all agents (using only edges from $G_{OPT}$).
-We do so by applying Lemma \ref{complete-partial-profile-lemma} to the network $G_{OPT}$, where $s$ is any strategy profile that uses only edges from $G_{OPT}$, and $s'$ is the partial profile that was defined above.
-This provides a full definition of the profile $s^*$.
-An example of the definition of $s^*$ appears in Appendix~\ref{appendix-spoa}.
+We do so by applying Lemma \ref{complete-partial-profile-lemma} to the network $G_{OPT}$, where $\bm{s}$ is any strategy profile that uses only edges from $G_{OPT}$, and $\bm{s}'$ is the partial profile that was defined above.
+This provides a full definition of the profile $\bm{s}^*$.
+Example~\ref{ex:alg-find-optimal-profile} that follows this proof illustrates the definition of $\bm{s}^*$.

-We claim that the profile $s^*$ satisfies the capacity constraints.
-In step 1 of the algorithm, an edge is assigned to the same agents that use it in the feasible profile $s$ (due to the way $N$ is split in step 2).
-In step 3, the edge $e$ is used only by agents that use it in $s$, and edges in $G_1$ are assigned in a way that satisfies the capacity constraints.
+We claim that the profile $\bm{s}^*$ satisfies the capacity constraints.
+In step 1 of the algorithm, an edge is assigned to the same agents that use it in the feasible profile $\bm{s}$ (due to the way $N$ is split in step 2).
+In step 3, the edge $e$ is used only by agents that use it in $\bm{s}$, and edges in $G_1$ are assigned in a way that satisfies the capacity constraints.
 Therefore, no edge exceeds its capacity.

 Let $C$ be a coalition of agents.
-We wish to prove that the strategy profile $s_{comb} = (s_C,s^*_{-C})$ is feasible.
+We prove that the strategy profile $\bm{s}_{comb} = (\bm{s}_C,\bm{s}^*_{-C})$ is feasible.
 Let $e$ be an edge.
-Let $M$ denote the set of agents that use $e$ in $s$, and let $M^*$ denote the set of agents that use $e$ in $s^*$.
-The set of agents that use $e$ in $s_{comb}$ is $(M \cap C) \cup (M^* \cap (N \backslash C))$.
-If $e$ is used only in $s$, it cannot exceed its capacity in $s_{comb}$, since $M \cap C \subseteq M$, and the profile $s$ is feasible.
-The same applies to edges that are used only in $s^*$.
-It remains to consider edges that are used in both $s$ and $s^*$.
+Let $M$ denote the set of agents that use $e$ in $\bm{s}$, and let $M^*$ denote the set of agents that use $e$ in $\bm{s}^*$.
+The set of agents that use $e$ in $\bm{s}_{comb}$ is $(M \cap C) \cup (M^* \cap (N \backslash C))$.
+If $e$ is used only in $\bm{s}$, it cannot exceed its capacity in $\bm{s}_{comb}$, since $M \cap C \subseteq M$, and the profile $\bm{s}$ is feasible.
+The same applies to edges that are used only in $\bm{s}^*$.
+It remains to consider edges that are used in both $\bm{s}$ and $\bm{s}^*$.
 There are two types of edges in EP networks: ones that are added to the graph through an extension of the source or sink, and all other edges.
 The algorithm assigns edges of the former type to agents in step 3, and edges of the latter type in step 1.